-The District of Saanich, with the largest population within the Capital Regional District, located at the southern end of Vancouver Island along the Pacific Ocean, is framed by a dynamic coastline and an array of freshwater rivers, lakes, and forests.
+The District of Saanich, with the largest population within the Capital Regional District, located at the southern end of Vancouver Island along the Pacific Ocean, is framed by a dynamic coastline, and contains an array of freshwater rivers, lakes, wetlands, and forests.
 Within its boundaries, one can find some of the most exceptional ecosystems in Canada.
-The residents of Saanich deeply appreciate these natural treasures and are committed to safeguarding them for future generations while also addressing the housing and infrastructure needs of a growing population.
+However, many of these ecosystems and the species that live within them are at risk and are listed under the federal Species at Risk Act (SARA) and the provincial BC Conservation Data Centre (BCCDC).
+The residents of Saanich deeply appreciate these natural treasures and are committed to safeguarding them for future generations.